-Vaping devices like e-cigarettes, vape pens and mods must travel with you on airplanes, in carry-on luggage or in your pockets.
+Vaping devices like vape mods, e-cigarettes and vape pens must travel with you on airplanes, in carry-on luggage or in your pockets.
 That also applies to lithium batteries.
-And while e-liquid or extra pods can be packed in either carry-on or checked bags, federally controlled substances like cannabis products—even small amounts, such as residue in devices—are prohibited on most U.S. flights.
+And while e-liquid or extra pods can be packed in either carry-on or checked bags, federally controlled substances like cannabis products—even small amounts, such as residue in devices—are prohibited on most United States flights.

-The advice in this article applies in most places around the world, although we specifically reference Transportation Security Administration regulations.
+The advice in this article applies in most places around the world, although we specifically reference U.S. Transportation Security Administration regulations.
 Since there may be minor variations in how TSA vape rules are applied by different airlines even in the U.S., it’s best to check the specific airline rules before you fly.
 If you’re traveling to an unfamiliar country, you should also check the local vaping laws before you depart.
-Vaping is banned in some countries—in which case flying with a vape pen might be the least of your worries!
+Some countries have outright vape bans—in which case flying with a vape pen might be the least of your worries!

 Air travel is pretty straightforward for vapers.
-You can take a vape on a plane—and extra batteries, and e-liquid.
+You can take a vape on a plane—and extra batteries and your favorite e-liquid.
 You won’t have any problems as long as you follow some basic rules and know the procedures.

-Because of concerns over fires in the cargo hold, all electronic devices and lithium vape batteries must be carried onto the plane.
+Because of concerns over fires in the cargo hold, all electronic devices and vape batteries must be carried onto the plane.
 You can’t pack them in checked baggage.
 This is a worldwide rule, with no exceptions.
-If you forget and your luggage is x-rayed by the baggage handlers, you’re liable to lose your devices and batteries, and find your suitcase roughed up.
+If you forget and your luggage is x-rayed by the baggage handlers, you’re liable to lose your devices and batteries, and find your suitcase and its contents roughed up.
 Or they might leave your luggage at the departure airport.
-So take your vape devices aboard in your cabin luggage (or in a pocket).
+So take your vape devices aboard in your cabin luggage (or in your pocket).